Sapein/Scout/README.md

 the code.

 ### Why do you not have feature X/Y/Z?
 Because the bot is currently under heavy development.
-Also the initial version is more of a 'Minimum Viable Product' in a sense.
+Also, the initial version is more of a 'Minimum Viable Product' in a sense.
 It's a relatively basic implementation of what is needed specifically for 'The Campfire' and nothing more.
 I do intend on adding more features over-time, however we have to start somewhere.